-- 2.1.
-Pathology is a critical part of the diagnostic and forensic process.
-Pathology and forensic specimens provide essential information that assists patient management including determining appropriate treatment, which influences clinical outcomes of patients. - 2.2.
-Positive and unambiguous identification of patient specimens is integral to the accuracy and reliability of pathology and forensic analysis. - 2.3.
-Unlabeled, mismatched or mislabeled specimens are the main source of pre-analytical errors in the laboratory and these errors can result in: - a) Adverse patient outcomes including misdiagnosis and delayed, omitted or incorrect treatment - b) Poor patient experience for patients who require a second sample to be recollected or the loss of irreplaceable specimen - c) Delays in forensic investigations and reports to families and coronial authorities.
+- 2.1 Pathology is a critical part of the diagnostic and forensic process.
+Pathology specimens provide essential information that assists patient management including determining appropriate treatment, which influences clinical outcomes of patients. - 2.2 Positive and unambiguous identification of patient specimens is integral to the accuracy and reliability of pathology and forensic analysis. - 2.3 Unlabelled, mismatched or mislabelled specimens are the main source of pre-analytical errors in the laboratory and these errors can result in: - a) Adverse patient outcomes including misdiagnosis and delayed, omitted or incorrect treatment - b) Poor patient experience for patients who require a second sample to be recollected or the loss of irreplaceable specimen - c) Delays in finalisation of investigations done under direction of the coroner including delays in final reports provided to the coroner.